Wilkinson County, Ga.

 One half acre lot in the town of Irwinton, well improved, whereon James Russell now lives taken as his property, to satisfy sundry fi fas from a Magistrate's court, in favor of William M. Bell.

-100 acres of land, more or less, in the 23d district of Wilkinson county, whereon James Taylor now lives, also one negro girl, all taken as the property of James Taylor, to satisfy sundry fi fas from a Magristrate's court, in favor of S. & C. Beall and others, levied on and returned to me by a constable.
+100 acres of land, more or less, in the 23d district of Wilkinson county, whereon James Taylor now lives, also one negro girl, all taken as the property of James Taylor, to satisfy sundry fi fas from a Magistrate's court, in favor of S. & C. Beall and others, levied on and returned to me by a constable.

 202 1-2 acres of land, in the 3d district of Wilkinson county, No. 305, well improved, whereon Robert W. D. Nixon now lives, taken as the property of John Moreland jun. to satisfy sundry fi fas from a Magistrate's court, in favor of Wm.
 Lord vs. the said Moreland and John Meridith.
 Wright Mims, D. Sh'ff.